krobelus/rate-experiments/thesis.md

 Only `rate` checks specified DRAT, the other three implement operational DRAT.

-\paragraph{Experimental Setting} Each individual benchmark consists of a SAT problem instance and a solver to produce the proof for this instance.
+\paragraph{Experimental Setting} Each individual benchmark consists of a SAT problem instance and a solver to produce a proof for this instance.
-For each benchmark, we run the solvers with the same limits as in the SAT competition --- a maximum of 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
-Then we run the checkers on the resulting proof (using a time limit of 5000 as in the competition).
+For each benchmark, we run the solvers with the same limits as in the SAT competition --- a maximum of 5000 seconds CPU time and 24 GB memory, both imposed by runlim[^runlim].
+Then we run the checkers on the resulting proof using a time limit of 20000 seconds, as in the competition.
 For `rate`, `rate-d` and `DRAT-trim`, we did ensure that the LRAT proof is verified by the verfied checker `lrat-4`[^lrat-check] in preliminary runs.
 However, we do not generate LRAT (or GRAT) proofs for the final measurements because based on preliminary experiments we do not expect any interesting differences stemming from LRAT proof output routines.
 For proofs rejected by `rate`, we run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.
 For the final evaluation we also disabled assertions and logging in `rate` and `rate-d` which seems to give small speedups.

 We performed all experiments on a machine with two AMD Opteron 6272 CPUs with 16 cores each and 220 GB main memory running Linux version 4.9.189.